Going on holiday is one of life's greatest pleasures. You save up all year for some blissful time away from the daily grind.

 If they can see all sorts of tempting treats in your home, such as expensive electrical items, silverware, jewellery or antiques, then your property will become a prime target.
 Put away any valuables that are on display so they can’t be seen from outside.

-Perhaps the biggest giveaway that you’re not at home is having pints and papers piling up on the doorstep.
+Perhaps the biggest giveaway that you’re not at home is having milk bottles and delivery boxes piling up on the doorstep.

 5. Move the spare key